johnfedoruk/bangular/aio/content/tutorial/toh-pt4.md

 It certainly shouldn't call a function that makes HTTP requests to a remote server as a _real_ data service would.

-Instead, call `getHeroes()` inside the [*ngOnInit lifecycle hook*](guide/lifecycle-hooks) and let Angular call `ngOnInit` at an appropriate time _after_ constructing a `HeroesComponent` instance.
+Instead, call `getHeroes()` inside the [*ngOnInit lifecycle hook*](guide/lifecycle-hooks) and let Bangular call `ngOnInit` at an appropriate time _after_ constructing a `HeroesComponent` instance.

 <code-example path="toh-pt4/src/app/heroes/heroes.component.ts" region="ng-on-init">
 </code-example>